Sequal32/vrclivetraffic/README.md

 # Live Traffic for VATSIM Clients
 This program brings the real world into VRC and any other server-configurable clients for VATSIM.
-It offers data pulled from flightradar24, flightplans from flightaware, and metars from the NOAA.
+It offers data pulled from FlightRadar24 and ADSBExchange, flightplans from FlightAware, and metars from the NOAA.

 ## Preview
 <details>